getzep/docs.getzep.com/docs/sdk/langchain.md

 !!! note "Installing Zep"

     A Zep server install is required.
-You will also need to have the Zep Python SDK installed in order to use the Langchain `ZepChatMessageHistory` and `ZepRetriever` classes.
+You will also need to have the Zep Python SDK or Zep Javascript SDK installed in order to use the Langchain `ZepChatMessageHistory` (python only), `ZepMemory` and `ZepRetriever` classes.

     See the [Zep Quick Start Guide](/deployment/quickstart) for details.